VRHIKKY/VketCloudSDK_Documents/docs/FAQ/VRChatAnimationForVKC.en.md

 ## ⑤ Prepare MToon
 The following steps will be performed in Unity.
-For shaders compatible with VketCloud, use "VRM/MToon."
+For shaders compatible with Vket Cloud, use "VRM/MToon."

-You can install this from the Extensions tab in the VketCloud SDK settings.
+You can install this from the Extensions tab in the Vket Cloud SDK settings.

 ![VRChatAnimationForVKC](img/VRChatAnimationForVKC_15.jpg)